Outpatient consultations

 Research themes / Projects

-- Evaluation of the population treated by INTRABEAM.
-In collaboration with the radiotherapy and radiology departments, we are currently studying patients treated by surgery and intraoperative radiotherapy, in order to determine patient satisfaction and the long-term benefits of this novel technique.
+• Evaluation of the population treated by INTRABEAM.
+In partnership with the radiotherapy and radiology departments, we are conducting a study of patients treated by surgery and per-operative radiotherapy, in order to assess patient satisfaction and the long-term benefits of this novel technique.

-- Study of patient understanding of information provided during pre-operative consultations, via the use of a learning information software package (E-Consult®)
+• Study of the understanding of information provided to patients in pre-operative consultations, via educational information software (E-Consult®)

 Publication